 What is the full form of BHEL?

-BHEL is involved in engineering, manufacturing, construction, servicing and evaluation of various products from key economic sectors such as transportation like Railways, energy, water, oil and gas, defence and transmission in addition to power plant service.
+BHEL is involved in engineering, manufacturing, construction, servicing and evaluation of various products from key economic sectors such as transportation like Railways, energy, water, oil and gas, defence & aerospace and transmission, in addition to power plant service.

 A brief history of BHEL